 Fault is simple to define, but tricky to prove.
 People often say that they know the other driver is at fault for the accident, they just do not know how to prove it.
 Fault can be so hard to prove because evidence may be minimal.
 However, there are ways that fault can be proven if you know where to look for the right evidence.

-In many New Jersey motorcycle accident cases, the first people to respond are the police.
+In many New Brunswick New Jersey motorcycle accident cases, the first people to respond are the police.
 The police are trained in gathering evidence and begin to do so almost immediately.
 Because of the dire nature of motorcycle accidents, however, the police may place your safety and medical treatment over their duty to collect evidence.
 The police typically write narratives about the accident scene in subsequent police reports.
 Information from the police about what they heard or saw at a crash site can help us prove who was at fault.

 If evidence from the accident scene is scant, we may need to employ accident reconstruction experts.
 These experts can take details about the scene and recreate it.
 The more details we can provide, the more accurate their reconstruction will be.
 These experts can often tell us which driver is responsible for your accident.

 It is important to speak with an attorney about your case as soon as possible so you can begin gathering evidence to prove fault.
 Our Jersey City motorcycle accident lawyer is here to help you navigate this complicated process.

 Gathering Evidence from the Accident Scene to Demonstrate Fault in NJ

 Evidence gathered from the scene of the accident is paramount to proving fault.
 Evidence can include physical evidence, such as photos of the damage to your car or even skid marks on the road.
 It can also include eyewitness testimony and testimony from responding officers or medical personnel.

 It is vital to revisit the crime scene because you never know what you might find.
 There may have been witnesses who saw the accident and can testify about what they saw.
 There could even be nearby businesses with surveillance cameras that caught the accident on video.